Sinba7/CS230-Final-Project-Arbitrary-Style-Transfer/README.md

 2) In the adaptive_instance_norm_modv2.py, we wrote the matching function for three other matching method besides AdaIN layer, which are Correlation Alignment layer, Histogram Matching layer and AdaClip layer.
 3) In the train_lossfig.py, we modified the original code to print the loss after every step for better monitoring the training process.

+The generated images of our experiments are in the outputs folder.

 ## Prerequisties
 1) Pre-trained VGG19 normalised network
 2) Microsoft COCO dataset